I have really bad luck at weddings. I’m talking freaky bad luck. Let me explain.

 Nice Underpants.
 Are Those Hearts?

-When my brother-in-law got married, I prepared to greet the couple in the reception line following the ceremony only to get my heel stuck in a cobblestone and tumble down the church steps while holding a baby.
+When my brother-in-law got married, I prepared to greet the couple in the reception line, only to get my heel stuck in a cobblestone and tumble down the church steps while holding a baby.
 The baby was fine, but I landed in front of my husband’s family in a heap with my skirt over my head.
 I broke my foot in three places.

 And the ultimate wedding disaster came the day before my brother’s wedding.
 While picking up my dress, I was rear-ended, causing a three-car pile up.
-My dress was soaked in antifreeze and fire extinguisher spray and my face swelled up like a plum.
-My car was totaled, and the wedding was a two-hour drive from my home.
+My dress was soaked in antifreeze and fire extinguisher spray, and my face swelled up like a plum.
+My car was totaled.
+Did I mention the wedding was a two-hour drive from my home?

 Yeah, freaky bad luck.

 Through all my wedding miseries, I’ve also picked up quite a few tips and tricks on how to plan a wedding on a shoestring budget.
 A smaller wedding budget still creates memories and gets you hitched; it just doesn’t come back to haunt you like a bad chili dog when the bills come rolling in.

 How to Plan a Wedding on a Shoestring Budget

 1. Inexpensive invitations are a great way to cut back on expenses.
 (Most of your guests will end up pitching the invitation in the trash after the wedding anyway.)
 To help make the invitation memorable for your close friends and family, consider framing the invitation and decorating the frame with special flowers or keepsakes from the wedding.
 You can also opt for handmade or scrapbook invitations for a personalized feel without excessive cost.